nafarlee/git-good/README.md

 #### `git clone <URL>`

-Tell `git` to grab the Git project metadata hosted at the URL, and make a `clone` of the project under the current working directory.
+Tell `git` to grab the git project metadata hosted at the URL, and make a `clone` of the project under the current working directory.

 --------------------------------------------------------------------------------

 ### `git add`

 This command is the way that a change in the working directory is added to the staging area.
 It can be run as many times as necessary to add more and more to the staging area, until the staging area contains all wanted changes for the next commit.

-The files this acts upon must actually physically reside within the projects folder, either in the root or in a sub folder.

-Some useful forms of this command:

 #### `git add <filepath>`